Zyndro/MrBuggyApiTesting/README.md

 ## Quick Description

-Automated API testing for USER UNIT AND PROVIDER MANAGEMENT.
+Automated API testing for USER UNIT AND PROVIDER MANAGEMENT.<br>
-Generates a txt report in a project root directory.
+Generates a txt report in a project root directory.<br>

 ## Notes
-PUT request seems to not work
+PUT request seems to not work<br>
-Users are sorted from the oldest
+Users are sorted from the oldest<br>
-Units are sorted from the newest
+Units are sorted from the newest<br>
-Providers are sorted alphabetically
+Providers are sorted alphabetically<br>